 When you invest in an index fund, on the other hand, one company’s success or failure has little impact.
 If one company drops 50% in a day, it would be a small blip in an index fund spread out between hundreds of companies.

 Financial planners are wary of recommending individual stocks for long-term investing.
-According to Mark Setee, CFP and Portfolio Manager at Wealthsimple, no one should have more than 5% of their total portfolio in stocks.
+According to Mark Setee, CFP and advisor at Wealthsimple, no one should have more than 5% of their total portfolio in stocks.

 “This way, if the stock goes up, great,” he said.
 “If not, the stock isn’t going to sink your ship financially.”

 If you decide to take on individual stocks, you’ll need to take an active role in managing them.
 That’s because, unlike an index fund, the ups and downs of a single stock can have far-reaching implications for your portfolio.
 Many people don’t want to monitor their investments this closely, or don’t have the financial education to know what they’re looking for.

 “If you invest in an individual stock, you have to pay more attention to this company’s financial reports, management changes, product changes, etc. as well as the industry background and the relevant laws and regulations,” said Dora Waters, Registered Investment Advisor and President of DP Waters Wealth Management LLC.